domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 The future is already here - it's just not very evenly distributed. --William Gibson, Fiction Writer

 The past is never dead.
 It's not even past. --William Faulkner, Writer

+Live as you die; ask not why. --Eric Litak, Software Developer